TheRealSmithLab/ECSFinder/README.md

 ## Output
 ### MergeNFilter
 Two outputs are produced:
-* A filtered MAF ready to be used in our pipeline
+* A filtered MAF ready to be used in our pipeline (-output.maf)
-* A text file containing all filtered out content (_segmtl_dups.txt)
+* A text file containing all filtered out content (-removedLines.txt)

 ### ECSFinder
  Two types of results are produced: